zb872676223/album/README.md

 # album
 This is a E-albums program that was developed by C++/Qt .

-I have an idle surface , I found it could be a E-albums . so I wrote this application .
+I have an idle surface , I found it could be a E-album . so I wrote this application .

 Support Qt4 And Qt5.